 If you are not able to use the online service you can request a Common Application Form (CAF) from your nursery, a customer contact centre or by calling 01482 300 300.
-If you apply using a CAF we will write to you by first class post on 19 April 2022 to confirm your allocated school.
+If you apply using a CAF we will write to you on 16 April 2024 to confirm your allocated school.